 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.

 Significant items subject to such estimates and assumptions include the fair value of non-traditional investments and the net realizable value of accounts and contributions receivable.
 Actual results could differ from those estimates.

-Accounting Pronouncements Adopted
+Adoption of New Accounting Pronouncements